gtolomei/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Gabriele Tolomei is Assistant Professor of Computer Science at the University of Padova, Italy.
+Gabriele Tolomei is Associate Professor of Computer Science at the Sapienza University of Rome, Italy.
 His research interests include *web search and mining*, *(robust) machine learning*, and *computational advertising*.